 This section describes the functions of each mode and the actions that occur when running MS-RDPEDISP Test Cases in the different Test Suite modes.

-PowerShell Mode When using the Powershell mode, Test Cases set up the RDP connection to automatically trigger the SUT to connect to the RDP Client Test Suite and change the SUT display configuration.
+PowerShell Mode When using the PowerShell mode, Test Cases set up the RDP connection to automatically trigger the SUT by [PowerShell Core Remoting over SSH] to connect to the RDP Client Test Suite and change the SUT display configuration.

 Interactive Mode When using the Interactive mode, Test Cases will display dialog boxes that guide you in the manual performance of test steps.